song9446/dodge-chrome/policy-en.md

 Users will be notified of any privacy policy changes on this page.

 ### Contact information
-If you have questions about this privacy policy, please use our site's feedback form or contact us at song9446@unist.ac.kr
+If you have questions about this privacy policy, please use our site's feedback form or contact us at {{ site.email }}